balarishithballi/portfolio/ctf/assets/readme.txt

 The dungeon holds an exciting gift for those who notice what others overlook.

-There are no clues in this file.
+There are no clues in this file. hint for the passphrase is: Too much input can crash the party
+NOTE: the passphrase is all smalls no spaces!